Skip to main content

 "Remember why you started, lean on your support network, and make time for rest and activities that recharge you."

 This month, The Graduate School shines a light on Keri Alber, a student in the Applied Health Sciences PhD program whose research blends creativity with communication to improve patient care.
-A dedicated Augusta University alum, Keri returned for her doctoral degree drawn by the program’s flexibility, interdisciplinary focus, and supportive environment.
+A dedicated Augusta University alum, Alber returned for her doctoral degree drawn by the program’s flexibility, interdisciplinary focus, and supportive environment.
 In this Q&A, she shares how her innovative research on visual communication in medical education is filling a critical gap, how qualitative methods reshaped her approach to research, and why staying grounded in purpose—and supported by community—is key to thriving in graduate school.

 What inspired you to pursue your PhD in Applied Health Sciences and why did you choose Augusta University for your graduate training?